nairobijs/react-native-tweets/README.md

 https://developers.google.com/web/tools/chrome-devtools/remote-debugging/
 ```

-4. Open this link on Google Chrome and forward port 7890 traffic to localhost:7890 on your android device
+4. Open this link on Google Chrome and forward port 7890 traffic to localhost:7890 on your android device.
+The device should be detected on this page.

 ```
 chrome://inspect/#devices